libu40/Recipe-Management/READMe.md

 The Grafana login url is accessible with default username/password: admin/admin
 ![](https://github.com/libu40/Recipe-Management/blob/main/data/images/Grafana_Login.png)

-Once logged in all the above mentioned Urls, In prometheus dashboard hit the below expression to check whether the application metrics are getting pulled.
+Once logged in all the above-mentioned Urls, In prometheus dashboard hit the below expression to check whether the application metrics are getting pulled.

 #### **_logback_events_total_**